otsapp/bert-tweet-sentiment-analysis/README.md

 # Metrics

-~.76 f1-score with minimal svm tuning.
+~.76 f1-score with no Bert tuning minimal svm tuning.